DeepskyLog/DeepskyLog/documentation/Development tricks.md

 php artisan gettext:update
 ```

-in order to compile all blade views to plain php before update the translations in Poedit.
+in order to compile all blade views to plain php before updating the translations in Poedit.

 Open Poedit and read in the language file to translate (in resources/lang/i18n/LANGUAGE/messages.po).
 Click on the update catalogue button in POedit to bring in the latest strings to translate.